-Control digital outputs.
+Control digital outputs, menu 1 and 2.

-In this menu the status of all digital (relay) outputs from TAD 3, internally or by additional I/O units, can be monitored and edited.
+In these menus the status of all digital (relay) outputs from TAD 3, internally or by additional units, can be monitored and edited.

-Position the cursor at sub menu name 'Control digital outputs' and press ENTER.
+Position the cursor at sub menu name 'Control digital outputs 1' and press ENTER.